N1VD55P/Joe_project/README.md

 If a match is found, the system triggers an alert, notifying the user of a potential threat and providing visual evidence as proof detection

-HUGE shoutout to https://github.com/senhan07/ for there https://github.com/senhan07/CropSense-Face-Detection.git repo whihc help me alot to buid it
+HUGE shoutout to https://github.com/senhan07/ for there https://github.com/senhan07/CropSense-Face-Detection.git repo which helped me alot to buid it